-Figure 7 shows the KGE' and contribution ratios of 16 strategies.
-The KGE' of estimated precipitation is lower than that of estimated T{\min} and T{\max} due to the stronger spatial and temporal homogeneity of temperature (Fig. 7).
-The median KGE' values of T{\min} and T{\max} are generally above 0.9, and the accuracy of estimated T{max} is higher than that of T{min} .
-The KGE' during the reconstruction period is smaller than that during the observation period, which is particularly obvious for QMN, QMR, and INT-1 compared to other strategies, because QMN and QMR transfer CDF during the observation period to other periods, and INT-1 transfers the regression relationship during the observation period to other periods.
-MAL suffers a slight degradation in the reconstruction period, and the better performance of MAL-2 than MAL-1 shows that RF could be a better choice than ANN to estimate missing data.
-For MRG, the differences of KGE' between the two periods are relatively small.
-For example, the median KGE' values of MRG-1 for T{max} are 0.99 and 0.98 for the observation and reconstruction periods, respectively.
-MRG also shows higher KGE' and a narrower quantile range than other strategies, particularly for precipitation, as it benefits from merging estimates from multiple strategies.

-Regarding contribution ratios (Fig. 7), strategies with higher KGE' often have larger contributions to the estimated
+421 Group-5 (MRG), respectively.
+The maps are at the resolution of 0.5°.
+The ratio for each grid cell is the mean value of 422 all stations within this grid cell.
+423 Figure 7 shows the KGE and contribution ratios of 16 strategies.
+The KGE of estimated precipitation is lower than 424 that of estimated T{\min} and T{\max} due to the stronger spatial and temporal homogeneity of temperature (Fig. 7).
+The 425 median KGE values of T{min} and T{max} are generally above 0.9, and the accuracy of estimated T{max} is higher than that of T{\min} .
+The KGE during the reconstruction period is smaller than that during the observation period, which is particularly 426 427 obvious for QMN, QMR, and INT-1 compared with other strategies, because QMN and QMR transfer CDF during 428 the observation period to other periods, and INT-1 transfers regression relationship during the observation period to other periods.
+MAL suffers a slight degradation in the reconstruction period, and the better performance of MAL-2 429 430 than MAL-1 shows that RF could be a better choice than ANN in estimating missing data.
+For MRG, the differences 431 of KGE between the two periods are relatively small.
+For example, the median KGE values of MRG-1 for T{max} are 432 0.99 and 0.98 for observation and reconstruction periods, respectively.
+MRG also shows higher KGE and a narrower 433 quantile ranges than other strategies, particularly for precipitation, benefiting from merging estimates from multiple 434 strategies 435 Regarding contribution ratios (Fig. 7), strategies with higher KGE often have larger contributions to the estimated 436 series.
+However, this is not always true because the selection of strategies is performed for each DOY.
+Note that the 437 contribution ratios of MAL-2 are even higher than MRG-1 during the observation period for T{min} and T{max}, although 438 MRG-1 achieves higher KGE than MAL-2 for most stations.
+This is because MAL-2 could be the best choice for 439 more DOY than MRG-1 even though MRG-1 may achieve the best overall performance.
+An example using T{\min} data 440 from one station is shown in Fig. S5.
+441 In the reconstruction period when observations are absent, the contribution ratios of MAL-2 decrease drastically 442 compared with the observation period, contributing to the increased ratios of other strategies (particularly MRG-1).
+443 Although QMR shows the lowest contribution ratios, reanalysis products have implicit contributions to other strategies 444 (e.g., MAL and MRG).
+Overall, MRG-1 shows much higher contribution ratios than all the other strategies (including 445 MRG-2) during the reconstruction periods, indicating that it is the most important strategy in missing value estimation.
+Hence, combining information from multiple strategies is more reliable, and KGE-based merging is more effective 446 447 than the median-value-based estimation.